app-connectivity-workshop/travels-demo-ui/README.md

 * Run `npm run dev:ssr` for running this as server side app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-*  Setup  these environment variables
+###  Setup  these environment variables
-** API_GET_CITIES - API  pointing to the Istio travels endpoint ** API_GET_DETAILS_FOR_CITY- API  pointing to the Istio travels endpoint ** WHOMI - the valid values are: red, green, blue
+* API_GET_CITIES - API  pointing to the Istio travels endpoint
+* API_GET_DETAILS_FOR_CITY- API  pointing to the Istio travels endpoint
+* WHOAMI - the valid values are: red, green, blue

 ## B. Setup env variables In local env